 As a hiking enthusiast, knowing the international distress signal by heart is a must!
 Better known as the SOS, it can be executed with a flashlight like your headlamp, but also with an audible signal like your hiking whistle.

-You certainly know that the SOS is done using Morse code, this code invented during the 19th century by Samuel Morse.
-To execute it with your hiking whistle, you will need to communicate the 3 letters of the signal; S, then O and finally S.
+You certainly know that the SOS is done using Morse code.
+This code was invented during the 19th century by Samuel Morse.
+To execute it with your hiking whistle, you need to communicate the 3 letters of the signal; S, then O and finally S.

-To do this, do as the explanations visible in figure 2 above: 3 short blows for the first S, then 3 long signals to signify the O, and finally 3 last short signals for the last S. It is interesting to know that this signal is international, that is to say, it can be recognized in all the countries of the world!
+To do this, do as the explanations visible in Figure 2 above: 3 short blows for the first S, then 3 long signals to signify the O, and finally 3 last short signals for the last S. It is interesting to know that this signal is international, so it can be recognized in all the countries of the world!

 3. It Can’t Break Down